Duty-free imports from China lead to distortions of competition and tax losses - Image: Xpert.Digital

 🌟 China's changing status

-- According to the OECD definition, China is still classified as a developing country based on per capita income.
+- According to the OECD definition, China is still classified as a developing country, based on per capita income.

 🔄 Change in development cooperation

-Relations with China have changed fundamentally:
+Relations with China have fundamentally changed:

 🚀 China's new role

-📈 Current trade relationships
+📈 Current trade relations

 Today, trade relations between China and other countries are based less on development aid and more on mutual economic interests: